The-Mind-Palace/The-Mind-Palace.github.io/_pages/about.md

 Before joining MSRI, I was a research intern at the PAR Lab at [Intel Labs, Bengaluru](https://www.intel.com/content/www/us/en/research/overview.html) working with [Sreenivas Subramoney](https://www.linkedin.com/in/sreenivas-subramoney-6564521/?originalSubdomain=in) and [Anant Nori](https://www.linkedin.com/in/anant-nori-97a491152/?originalSubdomain=in).
 I also worked as a Research Intern at [IIT Bombay's](https://www.iitb.ac.in/) [CASPER Lab](https://casper-iitb.github.io/) with [Dr. Biswabandan Panda](https://www.cse.iitb.ac.in/~biswa/) as a Google Explore CS Research Scholar. <br /><br />

 >I'm currently on the lookout for PhD positions.
+Feel free to reach out if you think I might be a fit.